 If you work in the nonprofit world, odds are that you’ve heard of #GivingTuesday.
 But what is #GivingTuesday?
 Who runs it?
 How do you participate?
 What the heck is with the hashtag?

-In this post, Mightycause answers all of your burning #GivingTuesday questions.
+In this post, Mightycause answers all of your burning questions.

 What is #GivingTuesday?

-#GivingTuesday is a global day of giving that takes place annually the Tuesday after Black Friday and Cyber Monday.
-On #GivingTuesday, nonprofits ask their supporters and communities to contribute to their cause.
+#GivingTuesday is a global day of giving that takes place annually on the Tuesday after Black Friday and Cyber Monday.
+It’s a day designed for nonprofits to ask their supporters and communities to contribute to their cause.

 When is #GivingTuesday?

-In 2018, #GivingTuesday is November 27th.
-Each year the event takes place the Tuesday after Black Friday and Cyber Monday.
+In 2023, #GivingTuesday is November 28th.
+Each year the event takes exactly five days after U.S. Thanksgiving, which means that the date changes each year.
+It is intentionally placed right after Black Friday and Cyber Monday.

 What is #GivingTuesday’s purpose?